 Indeed, their choice, Sodium Dichloroacetate, had such characteristics and appeared to display no hematologic, cardiac, renal or hepatic toxicity.
-This lead the researchers to one of the most notable studies related to DCA with live patients which later on guided to the following discoveries.
+This led the researchers to one of the most notable studies related to DCA with live patients, which later on guided to the following discoveries.

-This information leaves us thrilled and guessing - may this be a new effective approach towards this incurable cancer?
+This information leaves us thrilled and guessing – could this be a new effective approach towards this incurable disease?

-If you’re interested in the study, please read more below:
+If you’re interested in the study and Sodium dichloroacetates potential on cancer, please read more below: